Lewis Hamilton: Las Vegas GP excitement proved 'show' critics wrong about Formula 1's new race

 He sung along to Elvis' 'Viva Las Vegas' when it was played over Red Bull team radio on his slow-down lap back to the pits at the end of the race.

-Subsequently asked in the post-race press conference if he stood by his critical comments about the event, Verstappen said: "Well, I always expected it to be a good race.
+Subsequently asked in the post-race press conference if he stood by his critical comments of the event, Verstappen said: "Well, I always expected it to be a good race.

 Verstappen also told Sky Sports F1: "I think today the race was good, yeah.